jiankangren/PROSIT/README.md

 ====================================================================
 COMPILING THE TOOL

-* Prerequisite
+Prerequisites
 In order to compile PROSIT you need
    - a gcc/g++ compiler (version 4.2 or later)
    - a make utility
    - the eigen3 library installed

-* Compilation
+Compilation
    - change directory to tool subdirectory
    - edit Makefile to specify the position of the eigen3 library
    - type make

 COMPILING THE TESTS